AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 1. Higher email sending capacity.
 Instances hosted in the new data center will get the possibility to benefit from specialized infrastructure for email delivery.
 That could lead to higher email delivery speed or allow for using less sending IPs.
 1. Better hardware scalability.
 Increasing hardware resources can be done much faster.
 Technically, that would be in the order of magnitude of 1 hour instead of several days.

-**Gold Standard makes future upgrades easier**
+**Yearly upgrades makes future upgrades easier**

 1. The longer your organization waits to upgrade, the more complex your upgrade becomes and the potential to face vulnerabilities increases (especially when moving from an older version).
-1. With the Gold Standard Upgrade, your instance will be modernized and will be ready to receive more automated and regular updates with less manual intervention and less resources.
+1. With Campaign Yearly Upgrade (was Gold Standard initiative), your instance will be modernized and will be ready to receive more automated and regular updates with less manual intervention and less resources.

 ![](assets/GSMigrations.png)